vishalbidari2002/HealthBot/README.md

   * Type ***Hospital Doctor [Department]*** to learn about the doctors, details of that particular department.
   * Type ***Hospital Timing*** to learn about hospital timings
   * Type ***Hospital Cost*** to learn about hospital consultancy cost and room charges.
+The chatbot tells the users about the details of the hospital, description about diseases and since it is the era of corona it also tells the user about covid-19 and its precautionary measures.
+---
+---
+The names used in the contact details provided by the bot are all imaginary and none of those names refer to any real person.
+Any resemblence of the details with real life people is purely coincidental.
+---
+---
+The website also contains links for my instagram, facebook and linkedin profiles.
+It also contains my contact number and my email-id so if the project invigilator wants to contact me for any reason they can refer to those information.
+---
+---